 We dried out the furniture with an industrial strength hair dryer.
 By three PM we had unsoldered all of the bad parts and cleaned off the modules and the console back plane.

 Parts for repairs are on order from Mooretronix.
 I doubt this will be repaired before next Tuesday.

 Somebody came in and was all “awww, this sucks bla bla bla.”
 Well, maybe, but I get paid by the hour and frankly, there are much worse things that I could be doing…

 The fourth dimension, at least in theory.
 We keep track of time in a linear way, each second marking a particular point that will happen only once and never be revisited.
 There will never be another 10:42:30.1 on April 17, 2013, for example.

-Coordinated Universal Time (UTC): Which is the time at the prime meridian, 0° Longitude.
-From there, time zones span out to +12 or -12 UTC, meeting again at the International Date line.
+Coordinated Universal Time (UTC): This is the time at the prime meridian, 0° Longitude.
+From there, time zones span out to +12 or -12 UTC, meeting again at the International Dateline.
 In military parlance, UTC is known as Zulu because it is in timezone Z.

 Local Time: In any given location, is determined when the sun is directly overhead (± sidereal correction) at noon.

-Local Timezone: One of twenty four arbitrary divisions where the sun may be directly overheard (± sidereal correction) somewhere within the division at noon.
+Local Timezone: One of twenty-four arbitrary divisions where the sun may be directly overhead (± sidereal correction) somewhere within the division at noon.

 Unix Timestamp: The number of seconds that has transpired since 0000, January 1, 1970.
 Unix time stamp 1366209730 equals 10:42:30, April 17, 2013.
 In hex looks like 516F0260.
 Used by all Unix/Linux variants.